 Preface

-This Community Practice documents aspects of operational systems that are agreed by the OGC members to be requirements for Geospatial Data Cubes.
-This document draws from the operational systems as listed in the references section including EarthServer, ESA, Open Data Cube, rasdaman, EOX, and ADAM platforms.
+This Community Practice documents aspects of operational systems that are agreed by the OGC members to be requirements for Geospatial Coverage Data Cubes.
+This document draws from the operational systems as listed in the references section including EarthServer, ESA, Open Data Cube, rasdaman, EOX, ADAM and PCI Geomatics platforms.

 With this paper and other activities, OGC is contributing to the advancement of Geospatial Data Cubes.
-A recent US NGAC Task Team made this recommendation
+A recent US National Geospatial Advisory Committee (NGAC) Task Team made this recommendation:

 The NGAC Task Team recommends that OGC be encouraged to continue work on the standards that support the agile and reliable and consistent use of a data cube approach.
 This would help address this section’s question about the efficient synergy between public and private sector use to meet customer/client requirements.
 [NGAC 2018]: